gizembglm/gizembglm/README.md

 I'm a computer science student with a great interest.
 I'm willing to improve myself in different disciplines by searching and studying.
-Also I like being a part of a team produces technological innovations with creativity and discipline.
+I like being a part of a team produces technological innovations with creativity and discipline.

 # 💻 Languages-Tools: